 The Church is the temple of God built of living stones

 (From the Rite for the Dedication of a Church)

 You can help us pay for our church by meeting the cost of one or more of its 4000 pieces of beautiful stonework.
 You can make your donation in multiples of £12 (the estimated cost of each stone).
 This will have added value if you are a taxpayer and arrange to gift aid your donation.
 Please send for a copy of our Living Stones donation form email@example.com

 Christians have an instinctive appreciation that we are stewards of all we receive from God.
 At the heart of our lives is an act of thanksgiving and self-giving – the Eucharist.
 So we try to receive the gifts of creation and the fruit of our labour with a spirit of gratitude and generosity.

-There are several ways in which you can support the parish financially and our Planned Giving Organiser David Sullivan will advise you on how you can lend your support in these ways.
+There are several ways in which you can support the parish financially and our Planned Giving Organiser Tricia Reilly will advise you on how you can lend your support in these ways.

 The parish 200 Club costs £1 per week and the weekly draw gives cash prizes of approximately £85 with an equal amount going to parish funds.
 This is organised by Maureen Creaghan and Jean Howard who are always happy to induct new members.